McKlay/research-starter-handbook/docs/chapter3.md

 - It’s been studied before (you’ll offer a new angle or dataset)
 - It’s not flashy (it’s still real, working research)
 - You refine it as you go (all real research evolves)

+The journey of research is about growth, not perfection.
+Every project teaches you something—about your field, your process, and yourself.
+Stay flexible and open to change.
+If you need to adjust your topic along the way, that’s normal.
+What matters most is that you finish, learn, and make a contribution, however small.

+Remember, your thesis is a stepping stone.
+Use it to build skills, relationships, and confidence for whatever comes next.
+Celebrate your progress and don’t be afraid to ask for help.
+You’re part of a community of researchers, all learning and growing together.

 > What matters is this:
 > You are doing *meaningful work* that fits *your constraints* and moves *someone’s understanding*—even just a little—forward.